 - What is the purpose of these Orders?

 They are intended to forestall future interactions that could be problematic for the individuals, and to protect both of the individuals.

-An enrolled student or University employee may request such an Order with respect to another enrolled student or University employee.
+An enrolled student or University employee may request such an Order with respect to another enrolled student or University employee, and the request will then be reviewed by appropriate University administrator(s).
 One may do so due to interpersonal conflicts or situations that they believe are interfering with their educational or work environment.

 If you are interested in obtaining a No Communication or No Contact Order, please contact the following: